DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-04_examples-of-generative-design/01-02-04-02_furniture-design.md

 > Let's imagine the computer looked at 20 different values for each of: length, width, height, table/leg material combinations.
 The resulting solution space would be 20\*20\*20\*20 = 160,000 designs, which is way too many options for a person to reasonably evaluate.

-_Above: matrix showing 36 generated table designs, varying width, length and height_
+_Above: matrix showing 36 generated table designs, varying width, length, and height_

 ### Evaluate